-I hate to break this to you, but finding a dedicated honeymoon bridal suite in a fine hotel is as tough as locating a wedding bandleader who'll play an extra half hour for free.
+It may disappoint you to learn that finding a dedicated honeymoon bridal suite in a fine hotel is as tough as locating a wedding bandleader who'll play an extra half hour for free.

 Fact is, outside of traditional honeymoon destinations such as Niagara Falls and the Pocono Mountains, most top-rated resorts do not have special suites reserved expressly for honeymooners.
 They have studio suites and junior suites, balcony suites and villa suites, ocean-view suites and alley-view suites, smoking and non-smoking suites that accommodate all different types of guests.

 There is, of course, a sound business reason for this: Imagine if you owned a hotel (I know, you'd build a bridal suite).
 With a utilitarian suite decorated in a neutral style, you could rent the same quarters on different nights to a traveling salesperson, a family with a child, a grandma and grandpa in town for a Rolling Stones concert, and a pair of honeymooners.

 Honeymoon Bridal Suite Style

 A hotel suite decorated for honeymooners tends to have a distinctive look -- yet it's rarely the stuff of Architectural Digest layouts: White or pastel-colored walls.
 A four-poster bed with a sturdy king-size mattress, perhaps so far off the ground a small ladder is called for.
 High thread-count white sheets, a duvet and a colorful bed scarf.
 Perhaps a canopy.
 A love seat.
 Instead of a desk, a vanity table.
 Thick carpeting in a cool climate, polished wood floors in a warm one.

 Strategically placed mirrors.
 Vases to hold long-stemmed red roses.
 And a bath big enough for two.